fabioanh/mini-doodle/README.md

 ## Future improvements
 - Make the slot transformation into a meeting transactional.
 - Validate that all participants of a meeting are real users.
+- Additional tests.
+(Kept very simple for lack of extra time)